Get insider access

 Best Beats Headphones And Earbuds

 We've tested over 20 pairs of Beats headphones.
 They're a popular brand that makes stylish and comfortable headphones.
 The brand was acquired by Apple in 2014, which means that some models come with features meant for users of the Apple ecosystem.
-While they were known for their excessively bass-heavy sound signature in the past, some newer models sound more well-balanced and flatter.
+While they were known for their excessively bass-heavy sound signature in the past, some newer models sound more well-balanced.

 Updates